Final-Project-Development/Stress-Response-Trainer-Project/README.md

 ## System architecture

 The system uses a **four-node distributed pipeline**.
-In the primary lab setup (PC VR with Meta Quest Link), Unity runs on the Windows PC; the Quest is the VR display only.
+In the primary lab setup (PC VR with Meta Quest Link), Unity runs on the Windows PC, the Quest is the VR display only.

 ```
 Samsung Watch → (BLE) → Samsung Health (phone)